 - The comedy Start the Revolution Without Me, where she is portrayed as a lustful schemer, but it's Played for Laughs.

-- Sofia Coppola's Marie Antoinette where she's played by Kirsten Dunst.
-The biography, Marie Antoinette: The Journey by Antonia Fraser provided the source for the book.
+- Sofia Coppola's Marie Antoinette (2006), where she's played by Kirsten Dunst.
+The biography Marie Antoinette: The Journey by Antonia Fraser provided the source for the film.

 - Juliet Grey's historical fiction trilogy, heavily researched and covering her from age ten until her death: